A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 Mix well, then fold in the chocolate chips.

-Use a Tablespoon to scoop out each cookie and space evenly on cookie sheet (They expand quite a bit).
+Use a Tablespoon to scoop out each cookie and space evenly on cookie sheet (they expand quite a bit/makes 20 cookies).

-Then add one Hu Chocolate Gem to the middle of each cookie, press into middle.
+Add one Hu Chocolate Gem to the middle of each cookie, press into middle (optional).

 Ingredients:

-• 1-1.5 pounds Ground Venison Burger (or substitute w/bison burger)
+• 1-1.5 pounds Ground Bison Burger (or substitute w/venison burger or extra firm Tofu)

 • 1 can (14oz) Black Lentils (drained/lightly rinsed)